-Expectations, Provision of Structure, and Timelines
+Establishing Expectations, Structure, and Timelines

-The provision of structure by dissertation advisors is crucial at all stages of a graduate student’s work, but is particularly important during the initial phase of dissertation work.
+The provision of structure by dissertation advisors is crucial at all stages of a graduate student’s work, but it is particularly important during the initial phases of dissertation work.
 It is essential that advisors and students have a shared set of expectations.
 Each needs to understand the constraints that operate on the other and the effects that these may have on the mentoring relationship.
-Good advisors make their expectations clear to students on issues such as the need for regular meetings, mastery of methodological skills, conference publications and conference presentations, timelines for degree completion, etc. Once these expectations are clearly outlined, it is much easier to develop a positive, productive relationship.
+Good advisors make their expectations clear to students on issues such as the need for regular meetings, mastery of methodological skills, conference publications and conference presentations, expected timelines for degree completion, etc. Once these expectations are clearly outlined, it is much easier to develop a positive, productive relationship.

 - Frequency of contact.

 - Preferred communication method (e.g., e-mail, phone calls, Zoom, in-person meetings).